bGraebener/RegExpEngine/readme.md

 star" respectively.
 So, 0.1 means a 0 followed by a 1, 0|1 means a 0 or a 1,
 and 1∗ means any number of 1’s.

-### 2.3 Thompsons' Algorithm
+### 2.3 Thompsons' Construction
-Thompsons Algorithm is an algorithm developed by Ken Thompson in 1968.
+Thompsons construction is an algorithm developed by Ken Thompson in 1968.

 The algorithm splits a regular expression into its smallest sub-expression.
 For every sub-expression a NFA is created.
 All those NFA are then put together into a single NFA which can be used to match a string.